rain-on/pantheon/docs/Tutorials/Private-Network-Quickstart.md

     In v0.9, the Private Network Quickstart moved to the `pantheon-quickstart` repository.
 The previous version was removed from the `pantheon` repository.

-The Private Network Quickstart uses the Pantheon Docker image to run a private network of Pantheon nodes managed by Docker Compose.
+The Private Network Quickstart uses the Pantheon Docker image to run a private multicaster of Pantheon nodes managed by Docker Compose.

 ## Prerequisites